codsen/codsen/packages/ranges-sort/readme.md

 [ [5, 9], [5, 3] ] => [ [5, 3], [5, 9] ]
 ```

 **Output:** Sorted input array.
-First we sort by the first argument of each child range array, then by second.
+First, we sort by the first argument of each child range array, then by second.

 ## Contributing & testing